-What we seek in Fairfax tenants
+What we look for in Fairfax renters

-- A renter pays the rent on time every time.
+- A renter pays the rent on time every month.
 This means paying on or before the first, rather than at 5 pm on the 5th.

-- A tenant is honest.
-A tenant does not sneak in a co-tenant or pet.
+- A tenant is trustworthy.
+A renter does not sneak in a co-renter or pet.

-- A tenant is fussy about cleanliness.
+- A tenant is fastidious.
 A tenant does not bring pests such as rodents and bugs.

-- A renter does not break the property.
+- A tenant does not destroy the property or its systems.

-- A tenant is courteous and pleasant to work with.
+- A renter is courteous and pleasant to work with.
 A tenant understands the difference between a property manager and a hotel concierge.

-- A renter doesn't disturb neighbors.
+- A renter doesn't annoy neighbors.

-- A renter reports problems at appropriate times. tenants that don't report maintenance issues cost real estate investors money and cause issues for property managers.
+- A renter reports problems when appropriate.
+Renters that don't report maintenance issues cost real estate investors money and cause problems for property managers.

-- A renter does not smoke in the rental.
+- A tenant does not smoke in the property.

-- A tenant is looking for a rental term that is as long as the owner wants to rent the rental.
+- A renter is looking for a lease that is as long as the property owner wants to rent the property.

 Our Five Step Process